rana-zaid/catalog/README.md

 4. configure the consent screen.
 5. Select Web application.
 6. write name 'Item-Catalog'
-7. set the authorized JavaScript origins'http://localhost:4000'
+7. set the authorized JavaScript origins: http://localhost:4000
 8. set redirect URIs: (http://localhost:4000/login) and (http://localhost:4000/gconnect) then click Create.
 9. Copy the Client ID and paste it into the data-clientid in login.html.
 10. Download JSON and place it in item-catalog directory